oracle/weblogic-kubernetes-operator/README.md

 ## Introducing a new dependency

 Please be aware that pull requests that seek to introduce a new dependency will be subject to additional review.
 In general, contributors should avoid dependencies with incompatible licenses, and should try to use recent versions of dependencies.
 Standard security vulnerability checklists will be consulted before accepting a new dependency.
-Dependencies on closed-source code, including WebLogic, will most likely be rejected.
+Dependencies on closed-source code, including WebLogic Server, will most likely be rejected.